 Proving Your Accident Occurred During the Course of Your Job

-After you make your claim with your employer and the state, you can take additional steps to prove you really did get sick or hurt on the job.
+After making your claim with your employer and the state, you can take additional steps to prove you did get sick or hurt on the job.

 - Record all relevant details.
-When you file a claim, you should keep a record of everything you can recall about the incident.
+When you file a claim, you should record everything you can recall about the incident.
 If the injury happened during your lunch break, you might still be covered under workers’ compensation rules.
-If you were taking your lunch break at your work station or you were at a lunch for business reasons, the Board might rule in your favor even if your employer contends lunch is “off the clock.”
+If you were taking your lunch break at your workstation or at a lunch for business reasons, the Board might rule in your favor even if your employer contends lunch is “off the clock.”

 - Find witnesses.
-If anyone saw the accident, that’s the best possible situation for your claim.
+If anyone saw the accident, that’s your claim’s best situation.
 Obtain a written or video statement from each witness as soon as possible after the accident.
-Should the case go before the Workers’ Compensation Board, that evidence could prove pivotal.
+That evidence could prove pivotal should the case go before the Workers’ Compensation Board.

 - Medical records.
 As the Board rules on your case, knowing the extent of your treatment, its cost, and which providers you’ve seen about your injury or illness will help immensely.